 This is a hardcore garlic sour cream sauce made with a whole garlic bulb, tomatoes, and sour cream.

-The best sour cream garlic sauce, Romanian-style.
-That means: more garlic than in any other garlic sauce you've ever tried!
+This is the best sour cream garlic sauce, Romanian-style.
+That means more garlic than in any other garlic sauce you've ever tried!

-I am Romanian and if there is one thing that cannot be thought out of the Romanian kitchen, that must be garlic.
+I am Romanian, and if there is one thing that cannot be thought out of the Romanian kitchen, it is garlic.
 It is, at least for me, a crucial ingredient in cooking.

 My family learned to love garlic as well.
-Both my children adore this sauce.
+Both my children adore this garlic sauce with sour cream.
 When I make it as a side for grilled meat, they just forget about the meat completely and prefer to eat just garlic sauce on toasted bread.

 Ingredients